Orthotropic materials

 Defining the material coordinate system:

-For shell elements of anisotropic material, there are 3 options for defining the initial direction of the material axes, AOPT=0, 2, and 3 (see *MAT_OPTIONTROPIC).
+).
 During the solution, the element coordinate system rotates and transforms with the element, so the angle between the element system and material system can be assumed to remain constant.
 In other words, the material direction is constantly updated as the element rotates and deforms.
 It is therefore sufficient to define the material coordinate system in the undeformed geometry.

 For this discussion, the material coordinate system will be called the a-b-c system to be consistent with the user's manual.
-For shell elements, the c-axis coincides with the element normal, the a-axis is in the plane of the shell, and the b-axis is determined by the cross product, b = c x a.
-Actually, for warped elements, the a-axis is not exactly in the element plane, but is projected along the c-axis such that it is orthogonal to c.
-This projection is also done for the local element system, so a simple 2D transformation between the two systems is possible.
+For shell elements, the c-axis coincides with the element normal, the a-axis is in the plane of the shell, and the b-axis is determined by the cross product, b = c x a

 For reasons discussed in the last paragraph, the three available shell element options for defining the a-b-c system boil down to defining the a-axis.

-For AOPT=0, the a-axis is assumed to be equal to the local element system x-axis.
+, the a-axis is assumed to be equal to the local element system x-axis.

-For AOPT=2, the a-axis is defined as the user defined vector a, projected onto the surface of the element.
+, the a-axis is defined as the user defined vector a, projected onto the surface of the element.
 Note that the user defined vector d is not used at all.
 Also, note that the user defined vector a, is not equivalent to the a-axis of the material unless a is orthogonal to the element normal.

 Note:

-When *ELEMENT_SHELL_BETA is used with an orthotropic material, the material axes as defined by the AOPT option in the material input are rotated by the element PSI angle to get the reference direction for the element.
+is used with an orthotropic material, the material axes as defined by the AOPT option in the material input are rotated by the element PSI angle to get the reference direction for the element.
 The material axes for the element integration points are then rotated by the integration point beta angles in *section_shell.
-In summary, AOPT, PSI (or MANGLE in *MAT_54/55 if AOPT=3), and the integration point beta angles go into defining the material directions at each integration point.
-The User's Manual is incorrect in saying that PSI is always measured from the N1 to N2 axis.
+In summary, AOPT, PSI (or MANGLE in *MAT_54/55

 Using beta angles to rotate the material coordinate system:

 A beta angle allows the user to reorient the material coordinate system by rotating it about the normal direction vector by some angle, beta.
-When using materials 22, 23, 33, 34, 36, 41-50, 54, 55, 56, 59, 103,the user may define one beta angle for each layer of the element (at through thickness integration points) using the ICOMP flag and the B1, B2 etc parameters of *SECTION_SHELL.
-A single beta angle may be defined for each element using the BETA option of *ELEMENT_SHELL.
-Beta angles are summed if defined in both places.
+When using materials 22, 23, 33, 34, 36, 41-50, 54, 55, 56, 59, 103

-For materials 2, 21, 86, 117, a default beta angle for all elements may be defined using the material's beta parameter if the material coordinate system is defined using AOPT=3, but not for AOPT=0 or AOPT=2.
-The BETA option for *ELEMENT_SHELL overides the default value.
-The ICOMP flag of *SECTION_SHELL cannot be used with these materials, so they are not as easy to use for layered composites.
+, a default beta angle for all elements may be defined using the material's beta parameter if the material coordinate system is defined using AOPT=3

-Using the BETA option of *ELEMENT_SHELL, arbitrary material orientation for any geometry can theoretically be defined.
+, arbitrary material orientation for any geometry can theoretically be defined.
 However, there is no obvious way to automatically generate the correct beta angles.
 These angles most likely need to be calculated by hand, or possibly by a customized program if an equation can be written to describe the material direction throughout the domain or subdomains.

 Element stress output in the material coordinate system:

-To output stress and strain values of anisotropic materials in the material coordinate system, set the CMPFLG to 1 (see *DATABASE_EXTENT_BINARY).
+).
 This flag effects the output of shell, solid, and thick shell stresses to the ascii ELOUT file as well as the binary D3PLOT files.

 For orthotropic materials, AOPT only goes into establishing the initial material coordinate system.
 It has no effect on how the material coordinate system is updated through time.
 With the exception of material type 2 which uses a total Lagrangian formulation, the material coordinate system is updated based on the rotation of the element coordinate system.
-This can be a real problem for solid elements which shear/distort badly in that the material coordinate system is largely influenced by the element connectivity (except that INN can be set to 3 or 4 in *CONTROL_ACCURACY in v.
-970 to invoke invar. node numbering for solids).
-For shell elements, the dependence of material direction on element connectivity is eliminated by flagging invarient node numbering with *CONTROL_ACCURACY.
+This can be a real problem for solid elements which shear/distort badly in that the material coordinate system is largely influenced by the element connectivity (except that INN can be set to 3 or 4 in *CONTROL_ACCURACY

 By default, the local element system is: x is along node1-to-node2; y is orthogonal to x and in the plane of (node1, node2, node4); for shells; z is along the shell normal.
-Again, to make the local element coordinate system insensitive to the order of the nodes in the element connectivity, invoke invarient node numbering by setting INN = 2 (shells) or INN = 3 (solids) in *CONTROL_ACCURACY.
-Invarient node number for solids is available only in version 970 or later.
+Again, to make the local element coordinate system insensitive to the order of the nodes in the element connectivity, invoke invarient node numbering by setting INN = 2

 Don't be confused into thinking the local material coordinate system is the same as the local element coordinate system.
 The two coordinate systems are not necessarily aligned but they are updated in the same manner.